 A Theatrical Whodunit II: Was this Sherlock mistaken?

-In the second instalment in the hunt for the source of the Dutch translation of Calderón’s ‘La vida es sueño’, I will consider an alternative source that might be used for the translation that was made in Brussels in 1647.
+In the second instalment in the hunt for the source of the Dutch translation of Calderón’s ‘La vida es sueño’, I will consider an alternative source that might have been used by Schouwenbergh for his Dutch translation made in Brussels in 1647.

 In the previous blogpost, I hypothesized that the anthology Doze comedias might have been the specific source for the Dutch translation of Pedro Calderón de la Barca’s La vida es sueño.
 It was not only printed in 1647 in Lisbon, but the printer Paulo Craesbeeck was also of mixed Flemish-Portuguese descent.
 Moreover, six other plays in this collection of plays were also translated in Dutch.